kubernetes-csi/docs/book/src/topology.md

 2. Ability for Kubernetes (users or components) to influence where a volume is provisioned (e.g. provision new volume in either "zone 1" or "zone 2").
 3. Ability for a CSI Driver to opaquely specify where a particular volume exists (e.g. "volume X" is accessible by all nodes in "zone 1" and "zone 2").

-Kubernetes and the Kubernetes CSI [Sidecar Containers](sidecar-containers.md) use these abilities to make intelligent scheduling and provisioning decisions (that Kubernetes can both influence and act on topology information for each volume),
+Kubernetes and the [external-provisioner](external-provisioner.md) use these abilities to make intelligent scheduling and provisioning decisions (that Kubernetes can both influence and act on topology information for each volume),

-## Implementing Topology
+## Implementing Topology in your CSI Driver

 To support topology in a CSI driver, the following must be implemented: